She Paid for an Old Man’s Soup — Then the Most Powerful Woman in the Café Walked In and Called Him Dad

 “I can do just the soup,” he said quietly.
 “If that helps.”

-One of the prep workers muttered under his breath, “He comes in with coins now?”
+One prep worker muttered, not nearly low enough, “He comes in with coins now?”

 The cashier looked toward the kitchen pass.